 It’s a cracking group which I love being part of.
 We have screenwriters, novelists, creative writers, short-story writers and playwrights.

 Any writer in the North-West who would like to join this friendly group can join the main group on facebook and can come along to any of the monthly meets.
 They just need to reply to the event so that I know how many to expect on the day.
 Simples.

 And my meetup in March is extra special.

+Whilst the ‘normal’ meet-up is two hour writing sprints which are followed by a brew and a chat.
+This month I am extending it to a whole day.
 A whole day to focus on the writing.
 We will have a 2 hour writing sprint in the morning, followed by a one hour break to get food and drinks and then a further 2 hour writing sprint in the afternoon.

 This meet is taking place in Ziferblat, Edge Street, Northern Quarter, Manchester – 10:00 – 15:00 on Sunday 24 March 2019.

 The reason I mention this is that I have three spaces available so if anyone fancies a writing day.

 It will cost you £18.75 which includes all the refreshments you would like over the five hours.
 A bargain if I may say so.
 I would also like to add that we don’t read each other’s work.
 We literally use the time to focus on our work in progress in a supported, kind, safe environment.

 Anyone interested in this can email me on email@example.com it is first come first served as I would love for this day to run at full capacity so that I can run it again in June/July.